supriyachola/Voxmate-An-Intelligent-voice-and-vision-assistant/README.md

-### Voxmate: An Intelligent Voice & Vision Based Smart Assistan
+# Voxmate: An Intelligent Voice & Vision Based Smart Assistan
+## Selected for the 49th KSCST Student Project Programme (SPP), IISc Bangalore and completed Midterm Evaluation
 ## 📄 Research Publication

 We are proud to present that this project has been accepted and published in: